-Relaxation and stress-reduction techniques are proving to be helpful in managing chronic pain.
+Relaxation and stress-reduction techniques are proving helpful for managing chronic pain.
 Evidence shows that people with fibromyalgia have a more stressful response to daily conflicts and encounters than those without the disorder.
-Several relaxation and stress-reduction techniques may be helpful in managing chronic pain, including:
+Several relaxation and stress-reduction techniques may be helpful for managing chronic pain, including:

 - Deep breathing exercises

 - Massage therapy

 Meditation can provide the following physical benefits:

 - Reduced heart rate, blood pressure, adrenaline levels, and skin temperature

 - Better sleep.
 Melatonin helps regulate the sleep-wake cycle.